omartineau/dairybot/README.md

 ```
 git clone https://github.com/omartineau/dairybot
 ```
-###Composer
+###Install modules

-Install all the libraries needed by node.
+Install all the libraries needed by node and Dairybot.

 ```
-composer install
+npm install
 ```

 ### An easier way to install